singhnishit/singhnishit.github.io/src/content/blog/swarms2.md

 [^6]: [6] A discount factor is a way of making models "myopic" - by reducing the value of future rewards.
 Suppose for a task, the rewards for completing the sub-tasks are $R = r_1 + r_2 + r_3... + r_n$.
 Often in practice, it is good to have a model "prioritise" earlier rewards.
 To achieve this, we could scale these rewards by how far in the future they are - $R = r_1 + \gamma r_2 + \gamma^2 r_3 + \gamma^3 r_4... + \gamma^{n-1} r_n$.
 In the limit of $\gamma = 0$, the model will only prioritise for the next largest reward.

 [^7]: [7] Here, a policy is formalised as a row vector with the $n$-th entry corresponding to the "probability" of the agent traversing to the $n$-th node.

+[^8]: [8] If we look at it, it could very well be that $ 1 > (R_c + \gamma) $, meaning that agents could very well value the reward from colluding and getting the answer, over the honest chance of turning in a wrong answer.
+The behaviour of following the "collude" arm on the graph originates in the utter disbelief of a model that the problem is tractable.
+In other words, hopelessness.
+Would it be worth it to artificially extend their "read-only resilience"?